ibm-cloud-docs/vpc/block_storage_vpc_manage.md

 * Adjust the IOPS of a data volume.
 For more information, see [Adjusting IOPS](/docs/vpc?topic=vpc-adjusting-volume-iops).
 * Increase the capacity of a volume.
 For more information, see [Expanding block storage volume capacity](/docs/vpc?topic=vpc-expanding-block-storage-volumes).
 * For `sdp` volumes, adjust the throughput limit.
 For more information, see [Adjusting throughput limit](/docs/vpc?topic=vpc-adjusting-volume-throughput).
+* Migrate a first-generation volume to use a volume profile from the second-generation.
+For more information, see [Migrating Block Storage Volume](/docs/vpc?topic=vpc-block-storage-vpc-volume-migration).
 * Delete a block storage data volume.

 ### Detaching a {{site.data.keyword.block_storage_is_short}} volume from a virtual server instance